FREQUENTLY ASKED QUESTIONS

-Heartworms are transmitted by mosquitos, which are highly prevalent here in the state of Florida.
+Heart-worms are transmitted by mosquitoes, which are highly prevalent here in the state of Florida.

-Heartworm preventative is an expensive way to keep your dogs and cats safe.
+Heart-worm preventative is an inexpensive way to keep your dogs and cats safe.
 The preventative is normally around $5-10 per month to protect your animals.
-However, treatment is anywhere from $750-$1200 to save the animal’s life.
+However, heart-worm treatment is anywhere from $750-$1200 to save the animal’s life.

 For more information, go to www.heartwormsociety.org

 Why is it so important to you that our pets are on Heartworm preventative?

 We get asked about our food choices frequently and we feel it is a very important part of being a responsible pet owner.
 We have found the better the food is... the better the dog is, as far as coat, health and even better, the WASTE is much smaller, which is great for us multiple dog homes.
 So please take a look at this site Dog Food Analysis and make your decision on based on your needs and budget.
 We do recommend you chose a dog food that is 4 stars and above.
 Just remember even though a food appears more expensive, you may actually feed your dog less each day, which in turn could cost you less overall.

 Your dogs are so soft and their coat is so nice.
 What type of food do you use?

 As stated previously, we do not have a shelter facility.
 We can only take dogs when we have available foster homes.
 We mostly take in dogs from kill shelters first and there is an almost continuous need for us to take in dogs from them.
 Under normal conditions, we will not have room for you to surrender your personal pet to us.
 To surrender your pet please press on this link for more information.
 HuskyhavenFl@gmail.com